-Our board of directors currently consists of six members and there is one vacancy.
+Our board of directors currently consists of seven members.
 Our directors hold office until their successors have been elected and qualified or until the earlier of their resignation or removal.
+We anticipate that Mr. Crane will resign from our board of directors contingent upon and effective immediately prior to the closing of this offering.
+Effective upon his resignation, the board of directors will consist of six members and one vacancy.